Digital media, moralities and culture

 - Apply different theoretical perspectives to analyse the impact of new media in different spheres of everyday life and society.

-- Cooperate in groups to plan, execute, analyse and disseminate the findings of a joint research project.
+- Plan, execute, analyse and disseminate the findings of research activities.

 - Critically assess the utility of theoretical concepts for understanding the impact of new media in areas such as government, law enforcement, industry and civil society.